meaghanlewis/manager-guide/Meetings/README.md

 Once a week for 30 minutes to catch up on announcements, changes, and to have discussions.

 ## Sprint planning
 At the beginning of each sprint to finalize what we will work on in the next sprint.
+Typically lasts 30 - 60 minutes.

 ## Retrospectives
-Once per month to look back at how we've been performing.
+At the end of each sprint to look back at how we've been performing and what can be improved.
+Typically lasts 30 - 60 minutes.

 ## Team hangs
-Twice a month time set aside for us to just catch up on life.
+Time set aside for us to just catch up on life and talk about things outside of work.